odinuv/web/en/apv/walkthrough/javascript/index.md

 this language to overcome most common problems with user interface -- quickly confirm some action or validate a form before it is send to backend.

-JavaScript itself is more than a language -- it is a package of browser interface, HTML manipulation functions and a language itself is called ECMAScript.
+JavaScript itself is more than a language -- it is a package of browser interface functions, HTML manipulation functions and a language itself is called ECMAScript.
 It has versions such as HTML or CSS and it evolves.
 Current version is 6 (published in 2015).